Roshanell/Roshanell/README.md

 <h2 align="center">Hi there 👋 I'm Roshanell your next Full-Stack JavaScript Developer</h2>

 <p align="center">I am Houston, Texas based Software Engineer at 100Devs Agency.
 With a focus on Full Stack JavaScript (MERN) and a background in education, you need an educator like me on your team.
-With a unique blend of creative and analytical, I bring to the table my experience designing and implementing instructor-led blended and e-learning programs.
-I use my skills and instructional and curriculum designed to craft iterative learning experiences to meet organizational objectives resulting in high levels of performance and engagement.
-Let's see what we can learn together!</p>
+With a unique blend of creative and analytical I bring to the table the ability to analyze structured and unstructured data.
+I am a lifelong learner with 4 years of professional experience.
+As an Educator, I led, mentored, and guided scholars by implementing Texas Standards that resulted in a 28% growth compared to students’ previous year.
+Highly logical and flexible Software Engineer with a deep interest in AI.
+Proven track record of creating and implementing successful front and back-end web application.
+I am a self starter, a lifelong learner, and a highly skilled with learning new technologies.
+Ask me how I can bring my experience in education to your company.
+Please take a look around, and see what I've been up to.
+Let's see what we can learn together.!</p>